circleci/circleci-docs/jekyll/_cci2/testing-macos.md

 The `TCC.db` file is simply an SQLite database, so this makes it easy to inject new permissions, or modify existing ones, during a job.

-While it can be written to manually with `sqlite3` commands, we encourage the use of the [macOS orb](https://circleci.com/orbs/registry/orb/circleci/macos) simplify this.
+While it can be written to manually with `sqlite3` commands, we encourage the use of the [macOS orb](https://circleci.com/orbs/registry/orb/circleci/macos) to simplify this.
 The examples in this section are all based on using the orb.

 ### Listing Current Permissions